-and the remainders $ {\cal R} := {\cal R} (\vphi) $, $ {\cal Q} := {\cal Q} (\vphi) $ are small bounded operators acting in the Sobolev spaces $ H^s $, which satisfy tame estimates.
-More precisely, in view of the KAM reducibility scheme of section \ref{sec: reducibility}, we need that all the operators in \eqref{operatori-tames}, together with its derivatives $ \pa_{\om, \kappa}^k {\cal R} $, $ \pa_{\om, \kappa}^k {\cal Q} $, $ |k| \leq k_0 $, satisfy tame estimates, see \eqref{stima finale resti prima del KAM}.
-We neglect in \eqref{forma-lineare-preliminary} smoothing operators which are supported on high Fourier frequencies (ultra-violet cut-off) and therefore satisfy \eqref{stima bf R N (3) bot bassa}-\eqref{stima bf R N (3) bot alta}.
-Note that \eqref{forma-lineare-preliminary} is an operator which acts on $ (h, \bar h )$.
-We shall deal in a quite different way the operator $ h \mapsto ( \Dom + \ii \mathtt m_3 T(D) + \ii {\mathtt m}_1 |D|^{\frac12}) h + {\cal R} h $ and $ \bar h \mapsto {\cal Q} \bar h $.
-We shall call the first operator, ``diagonal", and the latter, `off-diagonal", with respect to the variables $ (h, \bar h ) $. \item {\it Symmetrization and space-time reduction of ${\cal L } $ at the highest order}.
+We shall call the first operator ``diagonal", and the latter ``off-diagonal", with respect to the variables $ (h, \bar h ) $. \item {\it Symmetrization and space-time reduction of ${\mathcal L} $ at the highest order}.
 The first part of the analysis (sections \ref{sec:linearized operator}-\ref{sec:changes}) is similar to Alazard-Baldi \cite{AB}.
-A difference is that we reduce the linear operator $ {\cal L} $ in \eqref{linearized vero} to constant coefficients up to $ OPS^0 $ remainders (Lemma \ref{lemma:S}), while in \cite{AB} the remainders are $ O(\pa_x^{-3/2}) $.
+A difference is that we reduce the linear operator $ {\mathcal L} $ in \eqref{linearized vero} to constant coefficients up to $ OPS^0 $ remainders (Lemma \ref{lemma:S}), while in \cite{AB} the remainders are $ O(\pa_x^{-3/2}) $.
 The reason of this difference is that we will not invert the linearized operator in \eqref{forma-lineare-preliminary} simply by a Neumann-argument, as done for the periodic solutions in \cite{AB}, \cite{IPT}, \cite{IP-SW2}, \cite{IP-SW1}, \cite{PlTo}.
 This approach does not work in the quasi-periodic case.
 The key difference is that, in the periodic problem, a sufficiently regularizing operator in the space variable is also regularizing in the time variable, on the characteristic Fourier indices which correspond to the small divisors.
 This is clearly not true for quasi-periodic solutions.